knative/client/docs/cmd/kn_service_update.md

       --mount stringArray         Mount a ConfigMap (prefix cm: or config-map:), a Secret (prefix secret: or sc:), or an existing Volume (without any prefix) on the specified directory.
 Example: --mount /mydir=cm:myconfigmap, --mount /mydir=secret:mysecret, or --mount /mydir=myvolume.
 When a configmap or a secret is specified, a corresponding volume is automatically generated.
 You can use this flag multiple times.
 For unmounting a directory, append "-", e.g. --mount /mydir-, which also removes any auto-generated volume.
   -n, --namespace string          Specify the namespace to operate in.
       --no-lock-to-digest         do not keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision)
+      --no-wait                   Update service and don't wait for it to become ready.
   -p, --port int32                The port where application listens on.
       --pull-secret string        Image pull secret to set.
 An empty argument ("") clears the pull secret.
 The referenced secret must exist in the service's namespace.
       --requests-cpu string       The requested CPU (e.g., 250m).